arcapos/luapgsql/luapgsql.md

 Sends a request to create a prepared statement with the given parameters, without waiting for completion.

-This is an asynchronous version of prepare: it returns 1 if it was able to dispatch the request, and 0 if not.
+This is an asynchronous version of prepare: it returns true if it was able to dispatch the request, and false if not.
 After a successful call, call PQgetResult to determine whether the server successfully created the prepared statement.
 The function’s parameters are handled identically to prepare.
 Like prepare, it will not work on 2.0-protocol connections.

 ### conn:sendQueryPrepared(stmtName \[\[, param\] ..\])